Resources for California Educators

 The California Coastal Commission invites all California students in grades K-12 to participate in the Coastal Art & Poetry Contest.
 The deadline to submit entries is at the end of January.

-The Coastal Commission invites California middle and high school students to present a video response to the question, "How is your community responding to the climate crisis?"
-The entry deadline for this video challenge is at the end of May.
+The Coastal Commission invites California middle and high school students to present a podcast, photo essay, or short narrative essay in response to a question relating to climate change.
+The entry deadline for this contest is at the end of May.

 At-Home Learning Resources